-The 4chord MIDI is a small board with an old Nokia display, four buttons, a single USB port, and an ATMega328 microcontroller.
+The 4chord MIDI is a small board with an old Nokia display, buttons, a single USB port, and an ATMega328 microcontroller.
 Using MIDI over USB, it plays the I-V-vi-IV progression in any key.
 It plays in chord mode, arpeggiated mode, or mixed mode at any sensible tempo.

 You can check out a video of the 4chord playing several hundred songs simultaneously below.

 Continue reading “Four Chords Should Be Enough For Anyone”